Tigers vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Andrew Benintendi and the Chicago White Sox will take the field against the Detroit Tigers and Akil Baddoo at Comerica Park on Thursday at 6:40 PM ET.
+Luis Robert and the Chicago White Sox take the field against Riley Greene and the Detroit Tigers on Friday at 6:40 PM ET, in the second of a four-game series at Comerica Park.

-The White Sox are -145 moneyline favorites in this matchup against the Tigers (+120).
-The total for the matchup is set at 8 runs.
+The favored White Sox have -140 moneyline odds to win against the underdog Tigers, who are listed at +115.
+Chicago is the run-line favorite (-1.5).
+The over/under is 8.5 runs for this contest (with -110 odds to go over and -110 odds on the under).

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.